gwisna/DNA-origami-cryptography-code-and-data/cuboctahedron_origami_design_files/README.md

 This directory contains pdb, python file having biotin and strand labeling which can be opened by ChimeraX, and the csv file of the strand sequence.
-We generated the structure and sequence using DAEDELUS software : https://github.com/lcbb/pyDAEDALUS
+We generated the structure and sequence using DAEDALUS software : https://github.com/lcbb/pyDAEDALUS